 Andrea’s research focuses on intersections of art and cultural heritage with the digital ream and digital heritage management.
 Her research considers the impact of digital technologies on the preservation, interpretation, and dissemination of cultural heritage and the obstacles and opportunities presented by the digital realm.
-She frequently writes and presents on open culture and the impact that a claim to copyright in reproductions has on meaningful access to and reuse of our common cultural heritage in the public domain.
+She frequently writes and presents on open culture and the impact that a claim to copyright in reproductions has on meaningful access to and reuse of cultural heritage in the public domain.

 Recently, Andrea completed the Display At Your Own Risk project, a research-led exhibition experiment featuring digital surrogates of public domain works made available by cultural institutions around the world.
 Her work has been written about by Hyperallergic and curated in the group exhibition No Copyright Infringement Intended.

 M. Pavis and A. Wallace.
 (2019) “Response to the 2018 Sarr-Savoy Report: Statement on Intellectual Property Rights and Open Access relevant to the digtiization and restitution of African Cultural Heritage and associated materials.”
 DOI